 And in the meantime?
 He’s making adjustments.
 Like everyone else.

-“The worst thing about is that you don’t know when it’s going to end,” he said.
+“The worst thing about it is that you don’t know when it’s going to end,” he said in 2020.
 “It’s a situation you have to accept right now.
 No matter who it is, whether you’re an athlete or have a normal 9-to-5 job, everyone has been on edge the last few weeks.
 For athletes at least, now we know we don’t have to put ourselves in a bad situation trying to qualify for the Olympics.”

 - Canceling public events for public health